 Developing a disaster recovery plan with respect to your VPC implementation is of critical importance.
 Here are few simple rules to follow:

-You need to ensure that you do not have any conflicts with your on-premises subnet CIDR block in the event where both need to be integrated to the on-premise data center as well.
+You need to ensure that you do not have any conflicts with your on-premises subnet CIDR block in the event where both need to be integrated into the on-premise data center as well.

 After creating these CIDR blocks, instantiate a VPC which will tunnel between regions and to your on-premise data center.
 It may help to replicate the data with the aid of private IPs.

 For more disaster recovery best practices, check out this hands-on CloudFormation lab from Cloud Academy which goes into detail on how to ensure recoverability during disasters with rapid re-deployment.

 To bolster your implementation’s security posture, you should take advantage of software like Sophos or Squid to limit URLs, domains, ports, etc. which would then allow all traffic to pass through the controlled proxy tier and would also get logged.

 Using these proxy and security systems, you could also limit threatening and unwanted ports.

 If cost is more critical for your needs as opposed to high availability, it could be a good idea to keep the Web and App within the same availability zone as RDS, ElastiCache, and so on of the Amazon VPC.
 You can develop and design the subnets accordingly.
 However, it is not a recommended architecture for applications which demand high availability.

 With the introduction of VPC peering features, life has become easier for AWS users.
 With the help VPC peering connectivity, you can connect two Amazon VPCs and which would then enable you to route traffic between them with the aid of private IP addresses.